“You may talk. And I may listen. And miracles might happen.”

 – Ernest Hemingway

 Fate meets us, but what unites us is our mutual, conscious choice to connect intimately.
 Suspended in our vulnerable moments of truth, we reveal our selves and admit that within the homes of our bodies, hearts are more fragile than we let on.
 Souls speak and recognize one another through the eyes.
-In the you of you is the me of me is us is love.
+In you of you is me of me is us is love.
 A gift given and a gift received.
 Openness.
 Sharing.
 Deep inner desires and perceptions.
 The thinner the veils, the clearer we see into each other, the deeper a bond will be allowed into us.
 Am I you or are you me?
 Untamed, wild and yet grounded in our lover’s arms.
 A puzzle not meant to be answered because it is irrelevant.
-In the you of you is the me of me is us.
+In you of you is me of me is us.
 Of us is love.

 Being able to experience a deeply intimate relationship and be able to sustain it as a long-lasting bond often times depends on our ability to communicate with one another.
 But to communicate isn’t just to talk and share – it is to truly understand another person and to have intentional dialogues.
 Intimate communication is being able to share with another parts of ourselves that we wouldn’t otherwise share; intimacy itself means “into-me-see” and demands us to be truly vulnerable and soul-naked.